French 'yellow vests' shut down top Paris department store - Journal du Cameroun

 Castaner claimed that there were “few demonstrators” among at the protesters in Paris, who he said were mainly “thugs, brutes who came to fight the security forces and prevent the emergency services from doing their work”.

-But leftist TV historian Mathilde Larrere wrote on Twitter that she and two friends were prevented from leaving the protest after the clashes began because of police kettling tactics.
+But leftist TV historian Mathilde Larrere wrote on Twitter that she and two friends were prevented from leaving the protest after the clashes began because of police crowd control tactics.

 She accused the police of tactics “unworthy of a democratic state”, citing “the repeated teargassing and (stun) grenades going off everywhere”.